esraessfib/facial-expression-recognition/README.md

 - 2 fully connected layers
 - Dropout for regularization
 - Softmax output layer with 7 units (one for each emotion)

+## limitations of your model
+  The model performs well on clear expressions such as happiness, sadness, neutrality, and surprise but has difficulty detecting fear, disgust, and anger.
+This is mainly due to imbalanced and noisy labels in the   FER2013 dataset.
+As a result, recognition accuracy is biased toward the more represented classes.
 ## 📊 Dataset

 This project uses the FER2013 dataset from Kaggle.
 The dataset contains: